jed/authom/README.md

 ### authom.route

 A regular expression that is run on the pathname of every request. authom will only run if this expression is matched.
 By default, it is `/^\/auth\/([^\/]+)\/?$/`.

+### authom.app

+This is a convenience Express app, which should be mounted at a path containing a `:service` parameter.

 Providers
 ---------